“Your premium brand had better be delivering something special,

 A 21st Century Brand are the things you can’t hold and touch.
 A Brand is an intanglible yet highly marketable asset.
 It is:

 - Your Values

 What gets branded?

 A BinkNyc Brand—ID

 - Provokes a deep desire

 - Engages people through an eXperience

 Your Brand is an impression or eXperience your client/customer is left with long after they leave the conversation, advertisement or interaction.
-It is like opening up a persons skull and directly scarring a red hot tattoo right into the inside of their brain.
-It is also about leaving your client or customers with a powerful message and memorable impression.
+It is like opening up a persons skull and directly branding a red hot tattoo right inside of their brain.
+It is ALWAYS about leaving your client or customers with a remarkable, powerful message and memorable impression.
 A logo or website doesn’t leave these impressions but it could and it should.